 - Avoid Over-Promotion

-At one point or the other, we all had signed up for a newsletter that seemed helpful at first, only to find our inbox flooded with sales pitches and promotional emails.
+At one point or another, we all had signed up for a newsletter that seemed helpful at first, only to find our inbox flooded with sales pitches and promotional emails.
+It’s overwhelming and more often than not leads to an unsubscribe click.
+To avoid turning subscribers away, follow the 80/20 rule: make 80% of your email content valuable, informative, or entertaining, and keep only 20% of it focused on promotion.

 This balance shows subscribers that you’re more interested in helping them than just making a sale.